AI Use Cases/Software

 Automated Support Ticket Routing in Software

 AI support ticket routing in SaaS is the practice of using machine learning to automatically assign incoming support tickets to the correct engineer or team without manual triage.
-Customer Success teams in Software companies run this to eliminate the 15-20 minutes spent per ticket on manual routing decisions across fragmented ownership models.
+Customer Success teams in Software companies run this to eliminate the minutes lost per ticket on manual routing decisions across fragmented ownership models.
 The system ingests ticket content, customer account data, and historical resolution patterns to predict the right assignee in real time.

 The Problem